epogrebnyak/product-topics/SUBMISSION.md

 5. Suppose you decided to optimize recommendation traffic and chose two hypotheses to test:
 - Create buttons to share the simulator on social networks (facebook, twitter, whatsapp, etc);
 - Allow clients (sales convertion) to post that they used the simulator link on social media;
 Before prototyping and implementing it is important to validate that the hypotheses make sense, that is, to understand the associated risks.
-The risks are usually 3, business risk (will solve the problem / generate more sales), usability (will the user use?) and technology (is it possible to create this solution in a timely manner?
+The risks are usually 3, business risk (will solve the problem / generate more sales), usability (will the user use?) and technology (is it possible to create this solution in a timely manner?).
 As we believe that the increase in recommendations generates sales results, let's assume that the business risk is resolved.
 So let's focus on usability risk.
 An opportunity to address these risks is to talk to users to understand how they address this issue (loans) and ask questions that help reduce the risk of creating something they would not use (Hint: be careful not to ask something in a way that will bias the user to answer what you would like them to answer, not the truth).
 Therefore, formulate some questions that you would ask potential users of this simulator to reduce the risk of constructing these two hypotheses.
+6. The product presented in this case study is only a loan simulator.
+Apparently its operation is simple: based on the values provided by the users, the system makes some calculations and displays the value of fees.
+Also, it shows some business partners right below the simulator.
+Suggest some ideas about how you would try to improve this product (loan simulator) so that it could bring even better business results.

 [Answers]
 1. It is currently Organic, as the sales volume is higher.